Robbie08/JobApplicationTracker/README.md

 * Next clone this project in desired directory by using `git clone git@github.com:Robbie08/JobApplicationTracker.git`

 ### Running Application
-* Please reffer to the README.md in `JobApplicationTracker/client/` for instructions on running client application
+* Please refer to the README.md in `JobApplicationTracker/client/` for instructions on running client application

 ### How to contribute
 1. Create a feature branch on your clone (This can be named anything)